cedana/cedana/README.md

-# Oort
+# Cedana
 ## Fast and efficient checkpointing client for real-time and distributed systems

-Oort-client leverages CRIU to provide checkpoint and restore functionality for most linux processes.
+Cedana-client leverages CRIU to provide checkpoint and restore functionality for most linux processes.

 ## Limitations